- Location: Across: Hobart TAS, Launceston TAS, Burnie TAS, Devonport TAS, Wynyard TAS, Campbell Town TAS, St Helens TAS, Tasmania TAS

 Full training and tech support is provided, along with access to short online training modules on facilitating workshops and supporting young people that are great for your professional development.

 If you don't already have one, you'll need to pay for a Working with Children Check or equivalent.
 Cost is $0 to $18.
 Beacon will advise how to apply.

 Computer with camera and microphone (essential).
-Recommended: Headphones and wired internet rather than WIFI.
-Good internet connection a must.
+Recommended: Headphones and wired internet rather than WIFI (although a strong WIFI connection is fine).
+Good internet connection and computer skills a must.

 * May be arranged via the Organisation.
 Details to be provided on expression of interest.

 Help young people successfully navigate life after school.

 Before you get to the rewarding part of mentoring young people for their future, there are just a few administrative steps.
 As a MyRoad volunteer mentor, you must be over 18 years old and reside in Australia.
 You'll need to be currently or very recently in employment and willing to obtain a Working with Children Check in the state or territory in which you live, as well as undergo 2 hours of online training.

 You'll need a computer with webcam and microphone (full tech support and training will be provided).
 You'll need to be good with computers and have excellent verbal communication skills.

 You'll be talking to young people in small groups of 3 to 5, usually in a school setting, about work-readiness (ie getting them ready for the world of work by sharing your experiences).
 Topics include: workplace relationships, resilience and teamwork.

 You'll also share with students a series of videos showcasing different jobs and careers.